S-Temple/637Assignment4/seng637-a4-team_6.md

 > - Mutation type 3 replaces the math expression with 0.0d (Mutation 6): Any test expecting a value of 0.0 may pass but the rest fail causing the Mutation to be killed.
 > - Mutation type 4 replaces the math expression x with -(x-1).
 (Mutation 7) example:
 >
 >  return this.lower / 2.0 + this.upper / 2.0;
 >
 > becomes:
 >
 >   return -(this.lower / 2.0 + this.upper / 2.0 + 1);
 >
 > The wrong value will be returned and caught by the Junit test killing the Mutation.
 > - Most of the rest of the tests follow a similar pattern causing return value to be incorrect; except for the postfix operation mutations(Mutations 40, 41, 42, 43):
 >
 > This is because the postfix operator doesn't change the upper and lower values until after the upper and lower values are used in the math expression.
 The return value is unaffected so all tests pass.
 >
 > The value of lower and upper are incremented in the function when they shouldn't be.
-In C++ the method could be made const preventing writing to member variables, not sure solution here? just create a test that upper and lower member variables are unchanged from start of method?
+In C++ the method could be made const preventing writing to member variables, we will have to write tests to check for member variable manipulation in methods that should be read only.

 # Report all the statistics and the mutation score for each test class